 Cost: Free as well as Premium, see pricing details

 If you want to design professional typefaces, it is recommended to use a professional font editor like Glyphs or Fontlab.
-In case you are starting out or want to try out font making as a hobby, online tools like Fontifier and Calligraphr, that let you create font from your handwriting, are a good place to start.
+In case you are starting out or want to try out font making as a hobby, online tool like Calligraphr, that lets you create font from your handwriting, are a good place to start.
 While for designers who use Adobe Illustrator and Photoshop, Fontself is a handy extension to convert your lettering into OpenType (including color) fonts.

 What font editor do you use?
 Or do you plan to use any of the editors listed above?
 Let us know in the comments below.
 And, do share this post with others if you found it useful.